KnowOneActual/python-venv-manager/README.md

 [![Platform](https://img.shields.io/badge/Platform-macOS%20%7C%20Linux%20%7C%20Windows*-blue)](README.md#installation)
 [![Language](https://img.shields.io/badge/Language-Shell%20Script-black)](venv_manager.sh)

-*\*Windows support via Git Bash*

-# Python Virtual Environment Manager

-A smart shell script to simplify your Python development workflow.
+A shell script to simplify your Python development workflow.
 This script provides a single, intelligent command to create, activate, or deactivate a Python virtual environment based on the current context of your directory.

 ## The Why: Simplify Your Workflow